josephsmithberger/XogotDocs/Documentation.docc/Manual/networking/http_request_class.md

 For this example, we will make an HTTP request to GitHub to retrieve the name of the latest Godot release.

-> Warning:
->
-> When exporting to **Android**, make sure to enable the **Internet**
-> permission in the Android export preset before exporting the project or
-> using one-click deploy.
-Otherwise, network communication of any kind will be
-> blocked by the Android OS.
->

 ## Preparing the scene